Bleacher Report: B/R Live

 In March 2018, Bleacher Report announced a new internet television service known as B/R Live.
 The service features original studio programming, as well as live event coverage from Turner properties and other sources, including NBA League Pass, all UEFA Champions League and UEFA Europa League matches, the PGA Championship, NCAA championships, the National Lacrosse League, and The Spring League.
 B/R Live offers both subscription and per-event pricing, and will also support the NBA's planned microtransaction service to allow users to purchase five-minute look-ins of a live game.
-B/R Live also streams all All Elite Wrestling (AEW) pay-per-view events.
+B/R Live also streams all of the All Elite Wrestling (AEW) pay-per-view events.

 On November 23, 2018, the service streamed The Match: Tiger vs. Phil, a match play golf event between Tiger Woods and Phil Mickelson.
 Meant as a pay-per-view event, the PPV system struggled to keep up with demand, prompting B/R Live to stream the event for free instead, and all buyers being offered refunds.

+B/R Live was shut down and merged into the Bleacher Report app in June 2021.
+As a spiritual successor, TNT Sports launched a Bleacher Report-branded streaming hub on Max in October 2023.